|Apache | POI||

 Both HWPF and XWPF could be described as "moderately functional".
 For some use cases, especially around text extraction, support is very strong.
 For others, support may be limited or incomplete, and it may be necessary to dig down into low-level code.
 Error checking may be missing in places, so it may be possible to accidently generate invalid files.
 Enhancements to fix such things are generally very well received!

-As detailed in the Components Page, HWPF is contained within the Scratchpad jar, while XWPF is in the OOXML jar.
+As detailed in the Components Page, HWPF is contained within the poi-scratchpad-XXX.jar, while XWPF is in the poi-ooxml-XXX.jar.
 You will need to ensure you include the appropriate jars (and their dependencies!) in your classpath to use HWPF or XWPF.

 An overview of the code

-Source code in the org.apache.poi.hdf tree is the old legacy code.
-Source in the org.apache.poi.hwpf.model tree is the old legacy code refactored into an new object model.
-Those packages contains Java representation of internal Word format structure.
+Source in the org.apache.poi.hwpf.model tree is the Java representation of internal Word format structure.
 This code is "internal", it shall not be used by your code.
-Because of backward-compatibility some API still has references to those packages.
-They are subject to be deprecated and removed.
 Code from org.apache.poi.hwpf.usermodel package is actual public and user-friendly (as much as possible) API to access document parts.
 Source code in the org.apache.poi.hwpf.extractor tree is a wrapper of this to facilitate easy extraction of interesting things (eg the Text), and org.apache.poi.hwpf.converter package contains Word-to-HTML and Word-to-FO converters (latest can be used to generate PDF from Word files when using with Apache FOP ).
 Also there is a small file-structure-dumping utility in org.apache.poi.hwpf.dev package, primally for developing purposes.